SAP/odata-vocabularies/vocabularies/Analytics.md

 [AggregatedProperties](./Analytics.xml#L103:~:text=<Term%20Name="-,AggregatedProperties,-") *(Deprecated)*|\[[AggregatedPropertyType](#AggregatedPropertyType)\]|<a name="AggregatedProperties"></a>Deprecated in favor of [`AggregatedProperty`](#AggregatedProperty)
 [AggregatedProperty](./Analytics.xml#L121:~:text=<Term%20Name="-,AggregatedProperty,-")|[AggregatedPropertyType](#AggregatedPropertyType)|<a name="AggregatedProperty"></a>Dynamic property for aggregate expression with specified aggregation method defined on the annotated entity type.
 [AnalyticalContext](./Analytics.xml#L141:~:text=<Term%20Name="-,AnalyticalContext,-")|\[[AnalyticalContextType](#AnalyticalContextType)\]|<a name="AnalyticalContext"></a>Collection of properties that define an analytical context
+[UpdateAction](./Analytics.xml#L170:~:text=<Term%20Name="-,UpdateAction,-") *([Experimental](Common.md#Experimental))*|[UpdateActionType](#UpdateActionType)|<a name="UpdateAction"></a>Action for updating an aggregate entity ([Example](./Analytics.xml#L181))<br>Transient entities that result from the application of a transformation sequence represent an aggregate of persistent entities (for example, aggregate sales per country and product, as in [OData-Aggr, example 19]).
+Such a transient entity may be annotated with this term to describe a service-defined action that can be used to update the transient entity.
+This effectively means updating the persistent entities whose aggregate the transient entity represents, how this dis-aggregation happens is defined by the service.

 ## <a name="AggregatedPropertyType"></a>[AggregatedPropertyType](./Analytics.xml#L124:~:text=<ComplexType%20Name="-,AggregatedPropertyType,-")